 Lots of building, renovating, road repairs, shop changes, and more happen over the winter months giving the island a different kind of buzz.

-This is also the time of year for the olive harvests, which means long workdays and lots of meals with family, friends, and neighbours.
+This is also the time of year for the olive harvests, which means long workdays and many meals with family, friends, and neighbors.
 It’s a great time of year to bond with locals and make yourself a part of the community on Crete.

 This festival involves lots of ceremonies by the water, and you’ll find lots of swimming events.
 If you don’t fancy a dip in the cold sea, it’s a great spectator event, and you’ll have a great time with all the food, wine, and music.

 Some of the main tourist attractions are closed for work in winter, so there are few tourists, and it’s a great time to explore the island, eat out and go shopping without being surrounded by tourists.

 If you live in Crete all year and don’t need to find everything into a two-week holiday window, you’ll find yourself enjoying the temperate winter months as much, if not more, than summer.

 Final thoughts on living in Crete